ej8899/tech-interview-questions/rp.md

 - What experience do you have with Exchange Online, Teams, or SharePoint governance?
 - Have you handled license assignments, user provisioning, or deprovisioning in bulk?

-**Tell us about a time you managed or deployed something in Azure or AWS.**
+**🔶 Tell us about a time you managed or deployed something in Azure or AWS.**
 - What services did you use, and how did you secure access?
 - Did you work with networking (VNets, NSGs) or automation tools (ARM, CLI, Bicep)?
 - Which platform do you prefer working in, and why?

-**Have you ever used Microsoft  to investigate user activity or potential data exfiltration?**
+**🔶 Have you ever used Microsoft  to investigate user activity or potential data exfiltration?**
 - What specific feature(s) did you use? — (Purview, eDiscovery, Advanced Audit, or Insider Risk)
 - What was the purpose of your investigation? (legal, insider threat, stolen device, or another)